Dixin/dixin.github.io/src/content/posts/diskpart-problem-cannot-select-partition.md

 published: 2016-01-19
 description: "When working with USB drive, the DiskPart command cannot select the partition of the USB disk:"
 image: ""
-tags: ["Windows", "Storage"]
+tags: ["Storage", "Windows"]
-category: "Windows"
+category: "Storage"
 draft: false
 lang: ""
 ---